SevenShepherd/SevenShepherd.github.io/_posts/2024-08-21-repent-means-turn.markdown

 The message that <span style="font-style:italic;">&ldquo;There is forgiveness of sins for all who repent.&rdquo;</span> should be preached to the entire world in the name of Jesus Christ (Luke 24:47; Acts 2:38; 3:19; 5:31).

 <!-- It's most fascinating that Jesus describes [New Testament repentance](https://sevenshepherd.github.io/repentance/) (Mt 11:21-22) <a href="#GPT-4-Turbo">in the same way</a> the Old Testament does (Job 42:6).  -->

+> Then he said, “I tell you the truth, unless you turn from your sins and become like little children, you will never get into the Kingdom of Heaven. &mdash; Matthew 18:3 NLT

 - Not justifying (Rom 3:28; Eph 2:8-10).
 - Imperfect (1Jn 1:8–10; 2:1-2).